mxro/maxrohde-web/content/Drafts/Review Awarness.md

 ## Introduction

-1. I don't really use any social networks or social media websites, with the exception of one, YouTube.
-2. YouTube is perfect for me since it provides a willing canvas for my eclectic interests that change rapidly month to month, and YouTube's recommendation algorithm is quite apt at picking these up and recommending me videos to indulge my interests.
-3. In December last year, the interest I was able to pick up was in late 20th-century philosophers with an Eastern bend, or so to say, those that bridge the West and the East.
-How I originally came to it is, I guess, by viewing something from Fid Nacht Han and YouTube figuring out the rest.
-4. Among those was Alan Watts, who I think is quite well known, but I also got some recommendations from a little bit unexpected angle of a Jesuit priest called Anthony DeMello, for which a few lectures in very questionable video and audio quality are available on YouTube.
-5. I was at once blown away by his unique style, a sense of thinking, and ideas.
-Thus, I was quick to have a look around if there would be any books available by him.
-Which there are technically, but in a way, Awareness and many of his other books are not books in the traditional sense, how we usually find them.
-But they are chiefly collections of other things, such as small stories in The Prayer of the Frog, but also slightly edited transcripts of his lectures.
-6. The book Awareness falls into the second category.
-And originally reading it feels a bit strange because it is obviously a transcription of spoken text of a lecture, which doesn't usually come along as smooth as prose written specifically for a book.
-However, I think that many of the ideas contained within this book make it more than worthwhile to deal with this little bit unusual style.
+YouTube is one social network I frequent, and it serves as a dynamic canvas for my varied passions.
+Last December, my attention was captured by philosophers who meld Eastern and Western thought—a discovery I credit to YouTube's keen algorithm, which likely picked up on my interest in thinkers like Thich Nhat Hanh.

+Among the recommendations were the lectures by Alan Watts, whose name many will recognise.
+Another recommendation were recordings of Anthony de Mello, a Jesuit priest whose lectures—despite their poor video and audio quality—resonated deeply with me.

+De Mello's distinctive approach and profound insights immediately struck a chord with me.
+Eager to explore his work further, I sought out his books.
+His books aren't conventional narratives but rather collections of stories like those in "[The Prayer of the Frog](https://www.goodreads.com/book/show/10821776-the-prayer-of-the-frog)," or edited transcripts of his talks.

+"Awareness" falls into this latter category.
+Approaching it is initially odd; it reads like spoken language rather than polished prose.
+Yet the compelling ideas within make any initial discomfort well worth overcoming.

+In this review, I will discuss many of the key ideas in "Awareness" and you can be your own judge if this unconventional book might just change how you see the world.

 ## Key Ideas

 ### Presence in the Moment

-The book is really quite aptly named with the title Awareness, because that relates back to the essential thesis of the book, that by being aware in the present moment, by connecting with the wonder of creation, we are able to connect with the divine and find happiness in our lives.
-He also refers to this as 'waking up'.
+Anthony de Mello's book "Awareness" is a guide to living more fully by being present.
+The title itself captures the essence of his message: by anchoring ourselves in the here and now, we tap into a deeper level of existence.
+De Mello suggests that this presence allows us to experience life's richness and connect with something greater than ourselves, which he equates with the divine.
+This state of 'waking up' can lead us to true happiness, as we become more attuned to life's wonders.

-### Illusion of the I
+### Illusion of the 'I'

-Many other parts of the book are more about what not to know or what not to do.
-So, for instance, to reach the state of awareness, de Mello argues that we need to strip away at the I, what we define as I. He thinks it's far too expansive.
-It's things that we just imagine we are and that are important to what we are, but that a matter of fact aren't, but instead are just what he calls illusions.
-So, for instance, if you happen to be a doctor and then you define yourself as I am a doctor, then he would call this a harmful illusion.
-Since you may at some point not be able to be a doctor anymore because of health or because of something else, and then you will slide into unhappiness.
-But he would say you slide into unhappiness for no reason whatsoever.
-You have just fallen trap to this illusion by defining yourself as something that is actually not the essence of you.
-But if you define your I, you strip it down to its core elementals, then he says nothing can really harm you, nothing can make you unhappy but yourself and your perspective on yourself.
+De Mello challenges readers to question their self-identity, suggesting that much of what we consider our 'self' is an illusion.
+He argues that our concept of 'I' is often inflated with roles and titles that are transient—like being a doctor—and when these are stripped away, we suffer unnecessarily.
+According to de Mello, this suffering stems from mistaking these temporary attributes for our true essence.
+By peeling back these layers to reach the core of our being, he asserts that we can become impervious to external factors that previously caused us distress.

+He says:

->If you’re lucky and the gods are gracious or if you are gifted with divine grace (use any theological expression you want), you might suddenly understand who “I” is, and you’ll never be the same again, never.
+> If you’re lucky and the gods are gracious or if you are gifted with divine grace [...], you might suddenly understand who “I” is, and you’ll never be the same again, never.
 Nothing will ever be able to touch you again and no one will ever be able to hurt you again.
 You will fear no one and you will fear nothing.

+This statement encapsulates de Mello's belief in the transformative power of understanding our true nature beyond superficial labels.

 ### Attachment and Desire

-he also puts a lot of emphasis that what stands in our way to reach deep happiness and contentment are our desires and he challenges the audience towards the beginning of the book that he will give them a way to find this deep happiness or contentment but that he knows that most of them will not be able to want to take that up eventually because it would mean to give up on all your desires and attachments and oftentimes we think of desires as we can easily give that up because maybe that's my desire for eating sweets or having a drink at night but in the back of our minds we distinguish between good and bad desires where bad desires yeah of course we season them with something that we don't want but we have also plenty of desires that we consider good but then he questions why do we consider them good and generally that's so because of societal pressures so let's give an example of that so let's say you would be a student you're pursuing a degree and now his challenge would be would you be willing to give up your degree for your happiness and essentially that is at the root of this question of desire because when you have this desire to have a degree so you can get a stable job so you can buy a house and whatever all these things there are desires and as long as we carry those with us we are bound to be unhappy

-Similar things he says about love.
-He says you cannot really love somebody truly if you desire them for yourself, even if you just desire their company, or even if you just desire their good health, because he would then argue that by having these desires linked to them, you set yourself up for suffering and unhappiness for when they are unwell, or then you will feel bad, or if they leave you, then you feel bad, and that is in your way of really truly loving them.
+Anthony de Mello's exploration of happiness in "Awareness" delves into the complex web of attachment and desire.
+He presents a challenging premise: our pursuit of desires is the very obstacle to achieving profound happiness and contentment.
+De Mello anticipates resistance, understanding that most people are reluctant to relinquish their attachments because it means letting go of not just trivial wants, like a craving for sweets, but also those desires we deem noble or beneficial.

+He questions our categorisation of desires as good or bad, often dictated by societal norms.
+For instance, consider a student working towards a degree with the hope of securing a stable job and future comforts.
+De Mello would ask: Are you willing to abandon your degree if it meant attaining true happiness?
+This question strikes at the heart of our desire-driven existence.
+As long as we harbour these aspirations—be they for education, career success, or material possessions—we remain shackled to potential unhappiness.

+### The Misconception of Love

+De Mello extends his scrutiny to love—a sentiment often romanticized and misunderstood.
+He argues that true love is not possible when it's entangled with desire, whether that's desiring someone's company or worrying about their health.
+Such attachments set us up for suffering because they're rooted in possessiveness and control rather than genuine affection.

+He confronts us with a stark truth:

->It’s been there all along, staring us in the face in the scriptures, though we never cared to see it because we were so drowned in what our culture calls love with its love songs and poems—that isn’t love at all, that’s the opposite of love.
+> It’s been there all along, staring us in the face in the scriptures, though we never cared to see it because we were so drowned in what our culture calls love with its love songs and poems—that isn’t love at all, that’s the opposite of love.
 That’s desire and control and possessiveness.
 That’s manipulation, and fear, and anxiety—that’s not love.

-So that is something else, I think, that makes this challenge true, what he said in the beginning, that he thinks most people are not wanting to comply with that, because now we have a choice.
-Do we want to keep our desire, or do we want to get to this nirvana of happiness?
-And I think most of us, we would probably say the ones that we love, of course we want to continue to love them, we want to continue to care about their well-being, and we don't mind to be affected when they are feeling bad, to maintain that relationship that we have.
-But he then rightly says, if you do that, if you have that decision, then you set yourself up for suffering in your life and won't be able to follow his recipe of achieving contentment and happiness through this awareness.
+The challenge he presents is clear: Do we cling to our version of love—with all its conditions—and accept the resulting pain?
+Or do we strive for an enlightened form of happiness devoid of these binds?
+Most people would argue that their affection for loved ones is non-negotiable; they accept the emotional impact as part of those relationships.
+But de Mello counters this by asserting that such choices make us to suffer rather than leading us towards contentment.

+He sums up this paradoxical human condition:

 > I was saying that we don’t want to be happy.
 We want other things.
 Or let’s put it more accurately: We don’t want to be unconditionally happy.
 I’m ready to be happy provided I have this and that and the other thing.

+In "Awareness," Anthony de Mello invites us on a journey towards self-discovery—a path less travelled because it demands shedding layers of deeply ingrained desires and confronting uncomfortable truths about what we mistake for love.
+His message is both simple yet profoundly difficult: only by releasing these attachments can we hope to achieve true awareness—and with it, an enduring sense of peace.

 ### Religion